Obituary of Fran Herman

 From that time on, Fran dedicated her life to the advocacy of music therapy as a mainstay in places such as hospitals and care homes across Canada and around the world.
 "For some, it takes a village to make a difference.
 In the case of Fran, it took one."
 Jennifer Buchanan, CAMT Executive Director

 Fran was predeceased by her cherished husband of 45 years, Carl Joseph Herman, on September 4, 2007.
-Her memory will be treasured by her darling daughter Eve Sari Herman (her partner, Angelo Guaragna), her wonderful grandson Christopher Kubinec, and her two devoted sisters, Norma Hoffman and Evelyn Druker, along with many family, friends, and colleagues.
+Her memory will be treasured by her darling daughter Eve Sari Herman (her partner, Angelo Guaragna), her wonderful grandson Christopher Kubinec, her two devoted sisters, Norma Hoffman and Evelyn Druker, her step sons, Theodore Herman (his partner Alma) and Robert Herman (wife Shelley Spiegel) and many family, friends, and colleagues.

 Fran and her husband Carl created a home that was a haven and sanctuary for many.
 There was a magic about the Herman dinner table.
 Fran’s great meals were consumed.
 Ideas and jokes were shared.
 Laughter and love, a constant.
 People came back... and came back... and came back…